Silvertown explosion: Response

 The Ministry of Munitions announced the explosion in the following day's newspaper, and ordered an investigation led by Sir Ernley Blackwell, published on 24 February 1917.
-A definite single cause of the explosion was not determined, invalidating early theories such as German sabotage or an air-raid, but it was found that the factory's site was inappropriate for the manufacture of TNT.
+A definite single cause of the explosion was not determined, invalidating early theories such as German sabotage or an air raid, but it was found that the factory's site was inappropriate for the manufacture of TNT.
 Management and safety practices at the plant were also criticised: TNT was stored in unsafe containers, close to the plant and the risky production process.
 The report was not disclosed to the public until the 1950s.
-Other newspapers, including the New York Times, also reported the explosion.
+Other newspapers, including The New York Times, also reported the explosion.

 On 20 June 1917, Andrea Angel, the plant's chief chemist, who was attending to the initial fire, was posthumously awarded the Edward Medal (First Class) as was George Wenbourne.
-Police Constable Edward George Brown Greenoff was posthumously awarded the King's Police Medal, and is commemorated with a plaque on the Memorial to Heroic Self Sacrifice in Postman's Park, in central London.
+Police constable Edward George Brown Greenoff was posthumously awarded the King's Police Medal, and is commemorated with a plaque on the Memorial to Heroic Self-Sacrifice in Postman's Park, in central London.

 The Silvertown explosion was not the final British munitions plant disaster of the First World War.
 The National Shell Filling Factory, Chilwell, in Nottingham, exploded on 1 July 1918, killing 137 and injuring 250.

 The former TNT factory's grounds are, as of 2015, empty, not having been built upon since the explosion.
-The other part of the factory remained open after being repaired, until finally closing in 1961.
+The other part of the factory remained open after being repaired until it finally closed in 1961.
 This is also idle, as of 2015.
 A memorial was commissioned by Brunner Mond in the 1920s inside the entrance to the factory location; it also serves as a memorial for the First World War and Second World War.
 For a time, the memorial was covered up due to the development of Royal Wharf in Silvertown, but by September 2016 it had been moved to a new location in the Royal Wharf development, closer to the site of the explosion.